 2. Eat Out for Lunch Instead of Dinner

-Most eateries have lunch specials, allowing you spend as little as about $7 on your meal.
+Most restaurants have lunch specials, allowing you spend as little as about $7 on your meal.
 Typically, you get a slightly smaller portion of an entrée for about half the price you would pay at dinner.
-So if you like the idea of getting a combo — such as a half sandwich and a salad — for a few dollars less than the full amount of food, lunch is a good idea.

 Bar Louie features half price flatbreads and appetizers like the potstickers for half price during their Mon-Fri happy hours.
 This is a great way to eat out without blowing your budget!

 More Reading: How to Save Money From Your Salary

 If you are looking for easy ways to save when eating out then just order water to drink.
 Not only is it healthier for you, but you are generally saving at least $3 by not ordering a soda.

 And, if you skip the alcoholic beverages your restaurant savings can be as much as $15 a drink!
 Alcohol will really drive up your bill.